Drone3D-Team/Drone3D/README.md

 * Choose your flight altitude with the vertical bar on the left.
 (Be sure to be above any obstacle !)
 * Select your strategy on the right with the top button.
 Either single or double path strategy are implemented.
 * Preview the path your drone will take.
 (To have exact path be sure the be already connected to your drone, default settings will be use otherwise.)
-* Hide / show the path once you have generated it with the previous button.
+* Hide/show the path once you have generated it with the previous button.
 * Delete the area and start again in case you changed your mind.
 * Save and/or share the mapping mission (only if you are logged-in).